 In 2015, Sir Richard Branson posted from his own social media account to promote Virgin’s extended shared parental leave policy.
 It became the most shared post on Facebook on the topic.
 That’s just one high-profile example of the way in which social media is being used to great effect to discuss this increasingly important topic.
 And data compiled by social media analytics firm Shareablee suggests this is not an isolated incident, but a trend.

-Shareablee analysed more than 900 organisations that posted on the topic for just over three years until March 2018.
+Shareablee analyzed more than 900 organizations that posted on the topic for just over three years until March 2018.
 They found that the private sector leads the ‘wellbeing in the workplace’ conversation, with 71% of total user engagement on the subject, engagement being when users respond or interact with a post.

 Getting the message